Learn about suppressed profiles, including how they differ from active profiles and how you can use these profiles to better understand your audience.

-Klaviyo will automatically exclude all suppressed profiles from any send.
-This means even if you try to send an email to profiles that are suppressed, Klaviyo will automatically ensure these intended recipients get skipped.
+Klaviyo will automatically exclude all suppressed profiles from email sends.
+This means that, even if you try to send an email to suppressed profiles, Klaviyo will automatically ensure that these intended recipients are skipped.

-For Flow emails, for example, under Recipient Activity > Other there you will always find a Skipped: Person Suppressed count that signals how many people didn't receive the email because they are suppressed in your account:
+For flow emails, under Recipient Activity > Other you will always find a Skipped: Person Suppressed count that signals how many people didn't receive the email because they are suppressed in your account.

-If you have Klaviyo's Global Unsubscribe feature enabled, which is highly recommended, someone will become "globally" suppressed in your account after unsubscribing from any email.
-This means that if someone unsubscribes from just one list, he/she will stop receiving emails altogether vs. just being removed from that single list.
+If you have Klaviyo's global unsubscribe feature enabled, which is highly recommended, someone will become globally suppressed in your account after unsubscribing from any email.
+This means that if someone unsubscribes from just one list, they will be suppressed from any list they are on.

 Keeping vs. Deleting Suppressed Profiles

-There are severals reasons why Klaviyo recommends keeping suppressed profiles in your account instead of deleting them:
+There are several reasons why Klaviyo recommends keeping suppressed profiles in your account instead of deleting them:

 - Klaviyo will never charge you for suppressed profiles